dotnet/runtime/docs/workflow/building/libraries/code-coverage.md

     artifacts\coverage\index.htm

-You can also build and test with code coverage for a particular test project rather than for the whole repo with the `/p:Coverage=true` property:
+You can also build and test with code coverage for a particular test project rather than for the whole repo with the `--collect:"XPlat Code Coverage"` switch:

-    dotnet build /t:Test /p:Coverage=true
+    dotnet test --collect:"XPlat Code Coverage"

 The results for this one library will then be available in this index.htm file, where $(OutDir) is the directory where the binaries were generated.